Dr. Jamie Netschert

-He loved seeing patients and clients and continued to practice during his two and a half year struggle with melanoma, practicing medicine until his last month.
+He loved seeing patients and clients and continued to practice during his two-and-a-half year struggle with melanoma, practicing medicine until his last month.
 He passed away in November 2016, and is dearly missed by all who knew him.
-Clifton-Centreville Animal Clinic's staff and doctors work to continue his legacy and uphold his values, practicing campassionate, personal medicine for clients and patients.
+Clifton-Centreville Animal Clinic's staff and doctors work to continue his legacy and uphold his values, practicing compassionate, personal medicine for clients and patients.

-While providing care through CCAC, he also volunteered in the community, including participating in humane investigations, providing free spay and neuter clinics, and offering care for service animals through *Guiding Eyes for the Blind* and the Fairfax County Policy Department K-9 Unit.
-Dr. Netschert believed in the inherent goodness of humanity and lived up to his highest ideas himself.
+While providing care through CCAC, he also volunteered in the community, including participating in humane investigations, providing free spay and neuter clinics, and offering care for service animals through *Guiding Eyes for the Blind* and the Fairfax County Police Department K-9 Unit.
+Dr. Netschert believed in the inherent goodness of humanity and lived up to his highest ideals himself.